|Southern New Hampshire University

 Another way to lower tuition costs is by taking advantage of opportunities to earn credits through prior learning or exams.
 The College Level Examination Program (CLEP) allows you to earn up to 30 credits by passing exams at a fraction of the cost of traditional college courses.
 Some programs award credit for prior training, work experience, or military service.

-Accreditation is a crucial factor to consider when selecting an accelerated criminal justice degree program.
-It ensures that the program meets standards of quality and is recognized by employers, professional organizations, and other institutions of higher learning.
-Institutional and programmatic accreditation are important indicators of a program’s quality and reputation.
+Accreditation is an important factor to consider.
+Accreditation shows that a program meets standards of quality, and is therefore likely to be recognized by employers, professional organizations, and other colleges.
+Institutional and programmatic accreditation are important indicators of a program’s quality.

 Balancing Work, Life, and Education in an Accelerated Program Online

-Successfully balancing work, life, and education while pursuing an accelerated criminal justice degree can be challenging.
+Successfully balancing work, life, and education can be challenging.
 Setting goals, creating a schedule, and taking regular breaks can help you manage your time efficiently and maintain focus on your studies.

-Here are some strategies to help you navigate the challenges and stay on track toward your goals.
+Here are some strategies to help you navigate the challenges and stay on track:

 - Reach out to academic advisors for guidance and support.